Vlad-Urs/FLFA_labs/Reports/Report4.md

 ### Step 5.
 Transforming it into Chomsky Normal Form:

 Now here is a lot to explain, and I am tired
-I'll do it next week.
+I'll do it next week, certainly.

 in any case, here's how the grammar looks in the end: